Bethlehem Steel: 19th century

 Between 1888 and 1892, the Bethlehem Iron Company completed the first U.S. heavy-forging plant, which was designed by John Fritz with assistance from Russell Davenport, who joined Bethlehem Iron in 1888.
 By fall 1890, Bethlehem Iron was delivering gun forging to the U.S. Navy and was completing facilities to provide armor plating.

-During the 1893 Chicago World's Fair, Bethlehem Steel provided the iron used in the creation of a 45.5-foot steel axle to support the world's first Ferris wheel, a 264 ft structure.
-The iron was manufactured in Bethlehem Steel's blast furnaces and represented the largest single steel forging ever constructed at the time.
+For the 1893 Chicago World's Fair, Bethlehem Iron Company provided the steel used in the creation of a 45.5-foot steel axle to support the world's first Ferris wheel, a 264 ft structure.
+The iron was manufactured in Bethlehem Iron Company's blast furnaces converted to steel in their Open Hearth furnaces, then forged.
+It represented the largest single steel forging ever constructed at the time.

-In 1898, Frederick Winslow Taylor joined Bethlehem Steel as a management consultant charged with solving the company's expensive machine shop capacity challenge.
+In 1898, Frederick Winslow Taylor joined the Bethlehem Iron Company as a management consultant charged with solving the company's expensive machine shop capacity challenge.

 The Bethlehem Iron Company was very successful and profitable, and the company's corporate management believed that it could be even more profitable.
 To accomplish this, the corporate ownership of the Bethlehem Iron Company switched to steel production, and the company's name was formally changed to Bethlehem Steel Company.